 The Henry Wellcome Building for Biomolecular NMR Spectroscopy was launched in 2004 as a national facility for biomedical research by the Wellcome Trust and Higher Education Funding Council for England.

-Michael Overduin was recruited by Ian Trayer, Alan Rickinson and William Doe, and successfully applied for funding to acquire the 900 and 800 MHz NMR spectrometers and construct the building.
+Michael Overduin was recruited, and successfully applied for funding to acquire the 900 and 800 MHz NMR spectrometers and to construct the building.

 The NMR building's modular design by Berman Guedes Stretton was commended by Austin Williams in the Architect's Journal (19/9/2002).